Errors and Warnings¶

 %Warning-VARHIDDEN: example.v:2:12 Declaration of signal hides declaration in upper scope: 't' example.v:1:8 ...
 Location of original declaration

-To resolve, rename the variable to a unique name.
+To resolve this, rename the variable to an unique name.

 -